ChurchApps/ChurchAppsSupport/chums/plans.md

 # How to set up Plans in Chums

 1. ![Plans 1](https://github.com/user-attachments/assets/cbb0c6ed-bfaa-4b7f-872d-433257da9521)
-  Click the notebook icon to set up plans.
+  Click the clipboard icon to set up plans.
+Plans is designed to be set up by leaders of specific ministries.
+Only those leaders can edit their plan.
+In other words, if you are not the leader of a specific ministry you will see the ministry but you will not be able to click on it to edit volunteers.

 2. ![Plans 13](https://github.com/user-attachments/assets/dab30ff5-03f3-40f5-925b-72dbcc51f62f)
   Add your ministries.
 You can add as many ministries as you like.